 - There is a different standard for counting multi-sport athletes for scholarship participants than for all other forms of Title IX analyses. - Scholarship counting - An athlete who participates in multiple sports is counted as only ONE scholarship. - Based on total program participation, not individual team analysis. - Typically does not matter which team the student is counted for. - All other forms of Title IX analysis - An athlete who participates in multiple sports is counted as a participant for each sport.
+(PR (1996) Clarification of Intercollegiate Athletics Policy Guidance: The Three-Part Test; Bonnette, pp. 92-93.

-OTHER ATHLETIC BENEFITS AND OPPORTUNITIES
+"OTHER ATHLETIC BENEFITS AND OPPORTUNITIES"